What is an Oracle ASFU License?

 - A review of Oracle ISV agreements to determine whether they meet licensing requirements and to provide recommendations on improving them.

 - Assistance in navigating the complex world of Oracle licensing to ensure full compliance.

 - Support in defending ISVs if they are audited by Oracle, leveraging our team’s extensive experience in this area.

-Our service aims to provide Oracle ISVs with peace of mind, knowing that their end customers are compliant and that they are protected from any potential audit fees.
+Our service aims to provide Oracle ISVs peace of mind, knowing that their end customers are compliant and protected from potential audit fees.
 Contact us today to learn more about our Oracle ISV Licensing Service and how it can benefit your organization.